 Everything you need to know about that ube jam present in cookies and cakes.
 Get the Halaya recipe.

 Get the big color and impress friends next time you host brunch with these easy to make ube and coconut donuts.
 Get the Baked Ube Doughnut recipe.

 Here’s a more traditional interpretation of halo halo using a great time saver: store bought ube ice cream.
 Get the Halo Halo recipe.

-This post was originally published on October 6, 2017 and has been updated with new links, text, and images.
+This post was originally published in 2017 and has been updated with new links, text, and images.